-Req.-7.3: A digital library is shown to be set up to keep up with progress in information and communication technology.
+Req.-7.3 : A digital library is shown to be set up in keeping with progress in information and communication technology.

-Students can study and do their research from the university's central Library.
+Students can study and do their research from the university's central library.
 Online Academic Resources are accessible.
-In 2023, the following tourism management books were available in the Library for the students' perusal.
+In 2022, the following tourism management books are available in the library for the students' perusal.

-The Digital Library has information resources available in digital form, including e-books, electronic journals, electronic databases, and programs to support learning and research that corresponds to the teaching.
+The library has information resources available in digital form, including ebooks, electronic journals, electronic databases, and programs to support learning and research that corresponds to the teaching.
 The details of the number of resources are as follows.